Joe Bastianich: Restaurateur

 After spending a year on Wall Street as a bond trader, he gave up his newly launched career and ventured into the food industry.
 He took an extended trip to Italy.
-In 1993, he opened Becco (Italian for 'peck', 'nibble', 'savor'), an Italian restaurant with his mother, Lidia Bastianich.
+In 1993, he opened Becco (Italian for "peck", "nibble", "savor"), an Italian restaurant with his mother, Lidia Bastianich.
 He then partnered with Mario Batali to open Babbo Ristorante e Enoteca, an Italian restaurant that gained the prestigious three stars from The New York Times, the first Italian restaurant to gain the award in 40 years.
-Babbo also has earned one Michelin star.
 Together they opened seven more restaurants in New York: Lupa, Esca, Casa Mono, Bar Jamon, Otto, Del Posto and Eataly (an Italian marketplace).
 In 2010, Del Posto received a four star review from The New York Times, one of only five restaurants in New York to win that award.
 Their culinary empire has expanded to 10 restaurants in New York, four restaurants in Las Vegas, three restaurants in Los Angeles, two restaurants in Singapore, one Italian market in Chicago, one Italian market in Boston, one Italian market in London, and two restaurants in Hong Kong.
 After being accused of sexual harassment, Batali gave up his restaurants, selling his shares to Bastianich and his sister Tanya Bastianich Manuali.
 Otto Enoteca Pizzeria closed during the coronavirus pandemic.
 When it closed, TimeOut wrote "it was the type of place that was nice yet casual enough to go on any night of the week with plenty of tables the white marble-covered enoteca (offering wine, cheese and salumi) and the more formal dining area focusing on pastas and pizzas.
 We'll also miss the olive oil gelato."

 Bastianich has co-authored two award-winning books on Italian wine, and his memoir, Restaurant Man, became a New York Times Best Seller within a week of its release in May 2012.